-That experience sparked an idea for Batey, who wears many hats at UT.
-She is the James R. Cox University Professor of Music, director of graduate studies for the School of Music, and associate dean for diversity and inclusion for the College of Arts and Sciences.
+“That sparked an idea,” says Batey, who is also the director of graduate studies in music and associate dean of diversity and inclusion for the College of Arts and Sciences.

 She began planning trips that would allow the Chamber Singers to both perform in historic venues and experience cultures outside of the Southeast.
 In total, 240 students have performed with Chamber Singers in New York, Ireland (2012 and 2018), and England (2015).

 The trips are among the students’ best memories of college.

 “When else do you get to live and work together, every single day, with 40 of your best friends?” says Berkley, who was a Chamber Singers member from his sophomore year through graduate school.